-Senior Adviser on Gender and Population Office of the Prime Minister
+Senior Adviser, Communications expert Office of the Prime Minister

-Mouna Aminami AFAGNIBO is a senior advisor on issues concerning gender and population at the Prime Minister’s Office in the Republic of Niger.
+Mouna Aminami AFAGNIBO is a senior advisor at the Prime Minister’s Office in the Republic of Niger.
 She is also a communications expert to the National System for Extractive Industries Transparency Initiative (EITI).
 At the EITI she is responsible for organizing strategic communication plans, disseminating information and driving the organization’s objectives at national level.
 She also oversees the information system of ITIE Niger and manages the data collection process to extract and communicate the figures needed to produce their annual reports.
 Prior to her current roles she was a Project Manager for 2 years under a European Union project, which involved women and young adults in Niger’s political process.
 Prior to this, she served a one–year term as Training Consultant at Field Consulting, and for 6 years was Child Protection Officer at Islamic Relief Worldwide.
 Beyond the working scene, Mouna is in charge of running training programs in leadership and entrepreneurship for women at the Nigerian Association for the Progress and Defense of Women’s Rights (2007 to date).
 She has a degree in computer science and a diploma in computer programming.
 She was elevated to the rank of Knight of the Order of Merit of Niger in 2020, by His Excellency the President of the Republic.

 Hadiza Ali DAGABANA joined NIMC in 2008 to establish the Regulatory and Compliance Department.
 She is currently General Manager for Legal, Regulatory & Compliances Services, and is Secretary to the Commission.
 Hadiza has over 26 years’ experience in corporate legal practice and is an active Member of the ID4Africa Movement; Secure Identity Alliance; Nigerian Bar Association; Federation of Women Lawyers and the International Bar Association.
 She has served extensively in legal capacity for the Nigerian government, holding roles such as Senior Counsel at the Bureau of Public Enterprises and Legal Advisor at Transcorp.
 Hadiza is widely accomplished academically; holding degrees and certification from a number of international and regional institutions.